Azoahai/Azoahai/README.md

 - 👋 Hi, I’m @Azoahai
 - 👀 I’m tired ...
 Because
-- 🌱 I’m smok marijuana...
+- 🌱 I’m smok marijuanae
-- 💞️ I’m idiot ...
-- 📫 shut up idiot me...
-And fuck me

 <!---
 Azoahai/Azoahai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.